codinggrace/non-tech-founders-workshop/SecretsAndCredentialManagement/PasswordsSecretsAndCredentials.md

 * Who (people and organisations) do you need to notify?
-* How are you stopping the problem from happening again? do you need to stop trading while this problem is being solved?
+* How are you stopping the problem from happening again?
+* Do you need to stop trading while this problem is being solved?

 ### Single Sign On (SSO)